 “My inquisitive nature helps me to understand what my clients do.
 Every business has a different story.
 I enjoy learning about the business and working with the client to resolve his or her problem.”

-Rowena is a member of the Litigation practice group, where she practices in the areas of commercial, employment, real estate, land use, and probate litigation.
+Rowena is Co-Managing Partner of the firm and a member of the Litigation practice group, where she practices in the areas of commercial, employment, real estate, land use, and probate litigation.
 Additionally, she is experienced in the areas of civil rights, bankruptcy, criminal litigation and appellate work.
 She has also successfully resolved claims prior to litigation through alternative dispute resolution procedures such as mediation and arbitration.
 Rowena regularly represents clients in contract disputes and has represented numerous employers in disputes over restrictive covenants.

 Rowena was appointed by the Honorable Albert V. Covello, United States Judge for the District of Connecticut, to serve as a member of the Federal Grievance Committee (2004–2008), which reviews complaints and makes recommendations regarding alleged ethical violations by members of the bar.
 She was also appointed to serve on the District of Connecticut Magistrate Judge Merit Review Panel, which interviews current Magistrate Judges before their appointments are renewed.
 In 2014, Rowena chaired the District of Connecticut Magistrate Judge Merit Selection Panel, which interviewed applicants to fill the U.S. Magistrate Judge vacancy created by the retirement of Holly B. Fitzsimmons and recommended candidates to the District Court for its consideration in filing the position.
 Prior to joining the firm, Rowena served as a law clerk to the Honorable Dominic J. Squatrito, United States District Judge for the District of Connecticut (1998–2000) and to the Honorable Thomas P. Smith, United States Magistrate for the District of Connecticut (1997–1998).